 - Registry of certified doulas

 - Establishment of a diverse doula advisory council

 - Doula continuing education opportunities

 - Ongoing doula provider support

+- Review of doula certification programs

 The Medicaid program plans to explore future coverage of services provided by peer recovery doulas who specialize in supporting pregnant and postpartum individuals with a substance use disorder (SUD).
 Peer recovery doulas will require dual certification as a doula and state certification as a Certified Peer Recovery Coach (CPRC).
 Peer recovery doulas will provide the doula services described above under the Covered Services section with the following additional support dependent on person-centered needs: